MorrisMA/M65C02A/README.md

     branches support four signed (multi-flag) conditional branches: Than (LT), Less Than or Equal (LE), Greater Than (GT), and Greater Than or Equal (GE).
 In addition, four unsigned (multi-flag) conditional branches are supported: lower (LO), lower or same (LS), higher (HI), and Higher or Same (HS).
-(Note: These multi-flag branch instructions are enabled using the SIZ prefix instruction.
+(Note: _These multi-flag branch instructions are enabled using the SIZ prefix instruction.
     In addition, application of the IND prefix instruction changes the PC-relative displacement from 8 bits to 16-bits.
-The ISZ (OIS) prefix instruction can also be applied to select the multi-flag tests and the increased displacement branch instructions.)
+The ISZ (OIS) prefix instruction can also be applied to select the multi-flag tests and the increased displacement branch instructions._)

     (12)    M65C02A core provides support for the implementation of virtual machines (VMs) for threaded interpreter’s such FORTH.
-The M65C02A core’s IP and W are 16 bit registers which support the implementation of DTC/ITC FORTH VMs using several dedicated M65C02A instructions.
+The M65C02A core’s IP and W are 16-bit registers which support the implementation of DTC/ITC FORTH VMs using several dedicated M65C02A instructions.
 The core's microprogram implements the DTC FORTH inner interpreter with single byte instruction, and it also implements the ENTER/DOCOLON operation with another single byte instruction.
-The ITC FORTH version of these operations are supported using the ind prefix instruction.
+The ITC FORTH version of these operations are supported using the IND prefix instruction.
 Instructions for pushing, popping, and incrementing IP and W are also included.

     (13)    M65C02A core provides transfers between IP and the ATOS: TAI, TIA, and XAI.
 XAI allows the exchange of IP and ATOS.
-These instructions are useful for supporting VMs, but they can also be used to enable register indirect accesses using the IP-relative instructions in column F. Register indirect addressing is useful in HLLs for implementing pointers.
+These instructions are useful for supporting VMs, but they can also be used to enable register indirect accesses using the IP-relative instructions in column 3.
+Register indirect addressing is useful in HLLs for implementing pointers.

     (14)    M65C02A core also provides two operations in the A register stack that